mbenke/zpf2020/Slides/13Promo/13promo.md

 ```
 error: …
     • Could not deduce: n ~ s
-      from the context: m ~ Zero
+      from the context: m ~ 'Z
 ```

 The constraint checker cannot infer `s = n` from `m = 0`